basementstudio/next-typescript/README.example.md

    yarn dev
    ```

+## Things to Note

+- Make sure you read `.env.example` to see which environment variables you need to run the project.

 ---

 If you find you need to make extra config to make this work more seamlessly, feel free to submit a PR suggesting your changes.
-Our focus is to get you up and running with the least steps and burden as possible.
+The goal is to get you up and running with the least steps and burden as possible.